 There certainly is plenty to explore on Góra Gradowa.
 I haven’t mentioned the Hevelianum educational science centre in this post because I plan to visit it in the near future.

 Essentially, Hevelianum, which is located within the limits of the Gradowa Hill fort, is a place where you can meet science and history with its vast array of science and history exhibitions.

-Food for thought to end with.
 For the perfect afternoon itinerary, why not visit Pierogarnia Mandu to eat some delicious pierogi.
-Mandu is just a few minutes’ walk away from the tunnel leading up to the main bus station.
+There’s some food for thought for you to end with.

 Translated and adapted: